April 2016 - Paris Panorama

 Each month we feature an inspiring haiku poem by Anna Eklund-Cheong.
-You will also find, a photograph with a link to a review of our restaurant of the month (sign in to read the review), and an angel of the month by Rosemary Flannery.
-New to Paris Panorama this month - a watercolor and text by French artist Jean-Charles Decoudun.
+You will also find a photograph of our restaurant of the month with a link to the review and an angel of the month by Rosemary Flannery.

 Haiku of the Month